 How to cook sausages?

 Perhaps it’s the ‘refreshments’ that normally accompany a BBQ, but we have a terrible sausage cooking history.
-We’ve been burning them and butchering our snags for years, pun attended!
+We’ve been burning and butchering our snags on the barbee for years, pun attended!
 At The New Zealand Casings Co, we believe that sausages should be treated with the same care as a good steak.
 So we’re going to tell you how to do it.

 Never prick your sausage:

 The first rule of cooking sausages is to never prick your sausage and if there are any that are still joined together, don’t cut them.
 Not many people realize how important a sausage casing is on a sausage.
 Your sausage casing is what keeps all your carefully chosen ingredients, flavors and juices in and it also dictates the texture and eating experience of your final sausage.
 A natural casing will also absorb all of your beautiful BBQ flavors, so you get a tastier sausage.
 So, if you prick your sangers, your precious juices will escape out of these holes, meaning your sausage will be dry and far less tasty.
 So, again, DON’T PRICK YOUR WIENER.

 Just like a good piece of steak.
 You need to make sure your sausages are completely defrosted and take them out of the fridge at least 30 minutes before you want to cook them.
 This allows the internal temperature of the meat to lift and means the sausage will cook-through more evenly.